jhuvnel/Kinect/README.md

 	* j = number of joints (25)
 * mass: double
 	* Mass of the subject in kg
+* gender: char
+	* Either 'f' for female or 'm' for male
+	* The coefficients used in the CM calculations are different for males and females

 Optional input:
 * center_opt: string